vinnimodi/vinnimodi/README.md

 - 👋 Hi, I’m @vinnimodi
-- 👀 I’m interested in c,cpp,python,java.
+- 👀 I’m interested in web dev, c, cpp, python, java.
 - 🌱 I’m currently learning Java and JS
 - 💞️ I’m looking to collaborate on cloud computing and cyber security.
 - 📫 How to reach me at vinnimodi20@gmail.com